-TROY - Troy University has been named among the best colleges and universities in the southeastern United States by The Princeton Review.
+TROY—Troy University has been named among the best in the southeastern United States by The Princeton Review.

-The designation marks the 11th year in a row TROY has been named to the list that includes only 648 colleges and universities nationwide and 139 colleges and universities in the 12-state southeastern region.
-These institutions represent about 25 percent of the nation's 2,500 four-year colleges.
+The designation marks the sixth year in a row TROY has been named to the list that includes only 623 colleges and universities nationwide and 133 colleges and university in the Southeast.

 The inclusion is the result of a survey that asks students to rate their schools on several topics and report on their experiences.
 Topics include: academics/administration, life at the school, their fellow students, and themselves.
 Surveys are conducted on campuses and via the Princeton Review website at which students have the option of completing a secure survey online.